 So we went for Go.
 I spent a day or so on A Tour of Go, to get familiar with the language, and sat up GoLand (from JetBrains), and wrote some very simple build scripts to update the library on the Android/iOS projects.

-If you are not familiar with Go, I´d say it feels like something they would use to introduce students to programming.
+If you are not familiar with Go, I would say it feels like something they would use to introduce students to programming.
 Very few keywords to get lost in, and very clear syntax.
-Easy to focus on what really matters, to solve what´s at hand, and trying to do so as neat as possible.
+Easy to focus on what really matters, to solve what is at hand, and trying to do so as neat as possible.
 It totally lacks generics, so coming from Swift you´ll feel quite lost for a while.
 No fancy functional-ish chaining of operations, no generics - very little extra sugar to the language.

 What was most intriguing to me, is how cheap a (execution-) thread is (they are called Goroutines in Go, and is not related to CPU-threads).
-Since they are super light weight and basically free, you don´t have to leave your thread while waiting for stuff, you just ..wait (CSP-style concurrency).
+Since they are super light weight and basically free, you do not have to leave your thread while waiting for stuff, you just ..wait (CSP-style concurrency).
 This has a profound effect on code readability and ease of debugging.
 Now Go will soon support generics, I´ll admit I am looking forward to it.
 Also, it includes some powerful primitives to handle communication between Go-routines (channels) and a rich standard library.

 Building is fast.
 Cross compiling is awesome.
 Unit testing is easy and motivating.
-Hunting memory leeks is fun.
+Hunting memory leaks is fun.
 Also, interfacing with C is super-easy, if you ever need to work a bit closer to the iron.

 One year later